MuhammadNaeemAkhtar/gatsby-data-tutorial-4/README.md

   - Query data with GraphQL
   - Map the query results to pages
 2. You need one additional thing beyond a slug to create pages: a page template component.
+3. The last step is to link to your new pages from the index page.

 ## //////////// AUTO GENERATED ///////////////
 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->